TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_pages/roadmap.md

 ## Abstract

 The main aim of the project is to improve the current model stack of deep learning models, in terms of inference speed with minimum loss of precision, for autonomous driving applications.
 JdeRobot organization has created Behavior Metrics[1], a tool for comparing deep learning architectures for autonomous driving on different circuits with the support of Gazebo and Ros Noetic.
 The organization also provide another tool called DeepLearningStudio [2], which has datasets and model implementations for training deep learning models.
-We will use available tools and techniques such as TensorRT [3], Quantization [4], Pruning [5], and architectural changes [6,7,8] to optimize the correct model stack available in both PyTorch and Tensorflow.
+We will use available tools and techniques such as TensorRT [3], Quantization [4], Pruning [5], and architectural changes [6,7,8] to optimize the currect model stack available in both PyTorch and Tensorflow.

 ### References